Clear cookie banners

 Which information should be on the first layer of my cookie banner?

-Other information may be placed on a second (or lower) layer.
-Of course, this does not change the fact that you must offer all information in a distinct manner.
+This is the information that you must show at the 'first layer'.
+This way, your website visitor knows what the consent is intended for.
+Other information may be placed at a second layer, if appropriate given the brevity.
+Of course, this does not change the fact that you must offer all information in a clear manner.

 How does withdrawal of consent work with cookie banners?